Stephen Colbert (character)

-The Reverend Sir Dr. Stephen T. Mos Def Colbert D.F.A., Heavyweight Champion of the World, or Stephen Colbert, is the fictionalized persona of political satirist Stephen Colbert, as portrayed on the Comedy Central series The Daily Show and The Colbert Report, and occasionally on The Late Show with Stephen Colbert on CBS.
+The Reverend Sir Dr. Stephen T. Mos Def Colbert D.F.A., Heavyweight Champion of the World* is the fictionalized persona of political satirist Stephen Colbert, as portrayed on the Comedy Central series The Daily Show and The Colbert Report, and occasionally on The Late Show with Stephen Colbert on CBS.
 Described as a "well-intentioned, poorly informed high-status idiot" and a "self-important right-wing commentator", the character incorporates aspects of the real Colbert's life and interests but is primarily a parody of cable news pundits, particularly former Fox News prime time host Bill O'Reilly.

 Colbert first appeared as a correspondent on Comedy Central's news parody series The Daily Show in 1997 and remained a regular contributor until 2005, when he left to host The Colbert Report, a spin-off show satirizing personality-driven political pundit programs.
 He has also been featured in a number of other public performances, most notably at the 2006 White House Correspondents' Association Dinner, and as the author of the books I Am America (And So Can You!), I Am a Pole (And So Can You!), and America Again: Re-becoming the Greatness We Never Weren't.

-Colbert's performance attracted widespread critical attention and acclaim, with a reviewer writing for Time magazine calling it "one of the greatest sustained performances in pop culture, TV or otherwise".
+Colbert's performance attracted widespread critical attention and acclaim, with a reviewer writing for Time magazine calling it "one of the greatest sustained performances in pop culture, TV or otherwise", while a Vulture reporter called him "one of TV’s greatest characters."

 On April 23, 2014, the character appeared on The Daily Show to announce that he had clearly "won television" and would be ending The Colbert Report because he had met his goal.
-This came after the real Colbert announced he would not be using the character when he replaced David Letterman as the host of Late Show on CBS in 2015.
+This came after the real Colbert announced he would not be using the character when he replaced David Letterman as the host of The Late Show on CBS in 2015.
 The final episode of The Colbert Report aired on December 18, 2014.

 The character has made a few media appearances following the conclusion of The Colbert Report.
 He made a cameo appearance in the House of Cards season three episode "Chapter 27", which was released on February 27, 2015.
-He returned for the August 6, 2015 episode of The Daily Show to honor Jon Stewart during his final episode as host of the series.
-He made an appearance on the July 18, 2016 episode of The Late Show with Stephen Colbert to do a special segment of "The Wørd", during the show's coverage of the 2016 Republican National Convention.
+He returned for the August 6, 2015, episode of The Daily Show to honor Jon Stewart on the final episode of Stewart's original tenure on the series.
+The character has since made multiple appearances on The Late Show.